yuyliu/CNOL/README.md

-# cnol
+# CNOL
-China National Linguistics Olympiad
+Source codes for the China National Linguistics Olympiad (2020--).